-KidsMates is an American non-profit organization that we co-founded to advocate for children of incarcerated parents.
+KidsMates is a national non-profit organization that we co-founded to promote resilience in the face of childhood adversity.

 When our father was incarcerated, nothing could prepare us for what we would lose or how lost we would feel.
 Despite all the terrifying things that were happening, it was the shame and stigma of parental incarceration that were paralyzing.